ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 Let's take stock of what we know:
 * a small percentage of users are experiencing 500 errors
-* the errors started occurring around 6 hours ago
+* the errors started occurring around 80 minutes ago

 # Parsing with ES|QL